-- Once you’ve strained all the ghee, transfer into an clean, air tight container to store on the cabinet.
+- Once you’ve strained all the ghee, transfer it into a clean, air-tight container to store on the cabinet.
 I’ve never had to store it for longer than a month or two, but it does last for a long time.

 I store my ghee in canning jars just as if I were canning.
-I prepare them in the same way by heating in boiling water for 20 min to make sure I have clean, sanitized jars.
+The preparation I do is the same way, by heating them in boiling water for 20 min, to make sure I have clean and sanitized jars.
 I, however, do not process them as you would other food.
-I just pour into the jars, seal, and store as per above.
+I just pour them into the jars, seal them, and store them as per above.

-Use Ghee to replace oil or butter or margarine for light duty oils in your everyday cooking.
+Use Ghee to replace oil or butter or margarine for light-duty oils in your everyday cooking.
 Use larger amounts for deep frying.
-And because it has a higher smoke point, it’s better for you to use in high temp cooking than olive oil which breaks down at high temps.
+And because it has a higher smoke point, it’s better for you to use it in high temp cooking than olive oil which breaks down at high temps.